-Protestors Inspired By Charlottesville Clashes Tear Down And Vandalise Confederate Statues
+Protesters Inspired By Charlottesville Clashes Tear Down And Vandalize Confederate Statues

 According to a report in the New York Times, the white supremacists were protesting the city’s plans to remove the statue after numerous requests by some residents and African-American civil rights organizations such as the National Association for the Advancement of Colored People (N.A.A.C.P).

-When thousands of anti-fascist counter-protesters clashed with the white nationalists in Charlottesville the scene of the demonstration became one of acute violence.
+When thousands of anti-fascist counter-protesters clashed with the white nationalists in Charlottesville, the scene of the demonstration became one of acute violence.

 The carnage peaked when self-confessed Nazi sympathizer, James Alex Fields Jr., deliberately drove his car into a group of activists, killing 32-year-old Heather Heyer and injuring dozens more.